epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-01-21-dbus-window-manager.markdown

 If you are moving to non-systemd environment, you might notice that your window manager might behave differently.
+I mean, there is no such different with Desktop Environment, but Window Manager under Desktop Manager does not contain dbus session.
-In short dbus session is not working under certain circumstances, no removable drive, other partition not shown, and so on.
+In short dbus session is not working under certain circumstances,

+* no removable drive,

+* other partition not shown,

+* operation permitted for root only,

+* and so on.

 It will be easier to figure out the issue with figures.